 A course that is used to satisfy the breadth requirement may be repeated at most once (the grade received in the last attempt is considered when evaluating the breadth requirement).

-To satisfy the breadth requirement, a student can use the grades (s)he received in the past, provided that at most five years elapsed since the course was taken.
+To satisfy the breadth requirement, students may use the grades received in the past, provided that at most five years elapsed since the course was taken.
 The course must have been taken at GMU.
 Exceptions to this rule are rare and require filing a petition with supplementary documents to the Computer Science department.